-Our consideration of internal control over financial reporting was for the limited purpose described in the first paragraph of this section and was not designed to identify all deficiencies in internal control over financial reporting that might be material weaknesses or significant deficiencies.
-Given these limitations, during our audit we did not identify any deficiencies in internal control over financial reporting that we consider to be material weaknesses.
-However, material weaknesses may exist that have not been identified.
+Our consideration of internal control over financial reporting was for the limited purpose described in the first paragraph of this section and was not designed to identify all deficiencies in internal control that might be material weaknesses or significant deficiencies and therefore, material weaknesses or significant deficiencies may exist that have not been identified.
+Given these limitations, during our audit we did not identify any deficiencies in internal control over financial reporting that we considered to be material weaknesses.
+We did identify a certain deficiency in internal control, described in the accompanying schedule of findings and questioned costs as item 2019-01 that we consider to be a significant deficiency.

-Report On Internal Control Over Financial Reporting And On Compliance And Other Matters Based On An Audit Of The Financial Statement Performed In Accordance With Government Auditing Standards (Continued)
+P 859.514.7800 F 859.514.7805 1000 Vine Center 333 West Vine Street Lexington, KY 40507 www.mcmcpa.com 888.587.1719 Report On Internal Control Over Financial Reporting And On Compliance And Other Matters Based On An Audit Of The Financial Statement Performed In Accordance With Government Auditing Standards (Continued)